edimilson-rodrigues/puWetMap/README.md

 All codes used are available in https://earthengine.googlesource.com/users/ee-ers/puWetMap

 # Image processing
-The codes within imgProcesing presents the procedures to obtain Landsat mosaics for the study area.
+The codes within [imgProcesing](imgProcesing) presents the procedures to obtain Landsat mosaics for the study area.
 The main code is [mosaicExportByRegion.js](imgProcessing/mosaicExportByRegion.js)

 # Classification
-The codes within classification presents the
+The codes within [classification](classification) presents the essentials to random forest classification and ROC curve and AUC analysis, as well the accuracy assessment.
+The main code is [classification.js](classification/classification.js)

+Further information and requests for resources should be directed to and will be fulfilled by Edimilson Rodrigues (edimilson.rodrigues.santos@usp.br).